lymeo/apollon/README.md

 }
 ```

-The middleware is wrapped in an async function enabling dynamic generation of the express middleware.
+The middleware is wrapped in an async function enabling dynamic generation of the express middleware and contextualised behavior through the context passed to the async function.

 ### Type implementation files
 ```javascript